 If your dog gets lost, a valid license will identify the dog and his/her owner.
 This way we can reunite lost pets with their owners.
 Having your dog licensed also shows that your dog has a current rabies vaccination.

 Pursuant to Part 4, Chapter 7, Article 3, Section 3000 (Animal Laws)

-Except as established in section 4-07-3010(B), every Dog meeting the minimum age requirements to receive a rabies vaccination shall be subject to a dog license fee, due and payable by its Owner or Custodian within thirty (30) calendar days of the acquisition of the dog or entry into the county.
-Thereafter, such license fee shall become due and payable on the date of expiration on any license previously issued to the owner or custodian for the dog.
+Except as established in section 4-07-3010(B), every Dog meeting the minimum age requirements to receive a rabies vaccination shall be subject to a Dog license fee, due and payable by its Owner or Custodian within thirty (30) calendar days of the acquisition of the Dog, or entry into the County.
+Thereafter, such license fee shall become due and payable on the date of expiration on any license previously issued to the Owner or Custodian for the Dog.
 The amount of such fee shall be established in accordance with Section 4.07.1300 of this chapter.
-No license shall be issued without evidence of a valid rabies vaccination.
+No license shall be issued without evidence of a valid rabies vaccination

 Buy or Renew Your Dog License Online by clicking here.
 By clicking on this link you are being redirected to a third party processing website.
 When licensing online, uploaded documents can be pdf or jpg.
 Pictures of documents can also be taken using a camera on a phone.
 If unable to upload documents, copies of your rabies certificate that covers the term of licensing, microchip, and spay/neuter certificate if applicable, can also be sent via:

 Fax: (559) 713-3716

-Email: TCASLicensing@tularehhsa.org (pdf images are acceptable through email)
+Email: TCASLicensing@tularehhsa.org (pdf images are preferred through email)